Srinitya22/Greenhouse_gas_emission/README.md

 - Google Colab

 ## 🔍 What’s Included
-- `Week1_GHG_Analysis.ipynb` – Jupyter notebook with code to load, process, and visualize the dataset.
+- `Week1_GHG_Analysis.ipynb` – Colab notebook with code to load, process, and visualize the dataset.
 - `SupplyChainEmissionFactorsforUSIndustriesCommodities2015_Summary.csv` – Dataset used for the analysis.

 ## ✅ Key Insights